 - You’re a university student and for your American Literature class, you need to read “I Know Why the Caged Bird Sings” by Maya Angelou for an essay based assignment about how the author’s love of literature helped her overcome and stand up to racism and trauma.
 The teacher ran out of copies, so you have to get your own from the library.
 Where would you expect to find it?

 With the Optimal Workshop suite of tools, you can add post-study questions that appear at the end of the study after participants have completed the activity.
 It’s no substitute for talking to users in person, but I sometimes include them to gain additional context.
-In Part 1 of this study I made the mistake of not asking enough questions and this study gave me a chance to learn from that and try again.
-Once again, I asked my participants the multichoice radio button response question of: “When was the last time you visited a library?” but this time followed it with “If it's been more than 6 months since your last library visit, can you tell me more about why that is?” and “What are your thoughts on the value of physical libraries in our digitally driven 2017 world and why?”.
+I’d made the mistake of not asking enough questions before and this study gave me a chance to learn from that and try again.
+Once again, I asked my participants the multichoice radio button response question of: “When was the last time you visited a library?” but this time followed it with “If it’s been more than 6 months since your last library visit, can you tell me more about why that is?” and “What are your thoughts on the value of physical libraries in our digitally-driven 2017 world and why?”.
 I threw that last one in out of curiosity and also because my research into one of the book tasks (Task 1: “This book is overdue!: how librarians and cybrarians can save us all” by Marilyn Johnson) had inspired me.
 The two new questions were set as multi-line text answer responses to give participants as much or as little space as they needed to share their thoughts.

 Building the study

 Pulling it all together in Treejack was a fairly easy task because I had done most of the heavy lifting during my prep work.
-The LCC system’s mega IA was an easy copy and paste into the tool where I double checked my work to make sure there were no stray branches or call numbers that I had forgotten to delete.
-Sure enough there were one or two in need of a quick edit but it’s an easy fix that can be done within Treejack.
+The LCC system’s mega IA was an easy copy and paste into the tool where I double-checked my work to make sure there were no stray branches or call numbers that I had forgotten to delete.
+Sure enough; there were one or two in need of a quick edit but it’s an easy fix that can be done within Treejack.